 Although IBD is primarily identified as being a disease of the digestive tract, it can be systemic, affecting nearly any organ in the body.
 These effects are commonly referred to as extraintestinal or non-intestinal symptoms.
-These symptoms are not uncommon, with 20-45% of individuals experiencing some form of extraintestinal symptom.
+These symptoms are reasonably common, with 20-45% of individuals experiencing some form of extraintestinal symptom.
 See below for a summary of these symptoms:

 - Ankylosing spondylitis: arthritis of the spinal joints causing pain, stiffness and reduced flexibility/movement of the spine.
-Often occurring independently of gastrointestinal inflammation.
+Often occurs independently of gastrointestinal inflammation.

 - Erythema nodosum: tender red bumps of the skin, typically appearing on the lower parts of the body (e.g., shins, ankles).
 More common among females.
 Symptoms usually follow the course of gastrointestinal inflammation.